ClaytonSibanda/HuffmanTreeEncoding/README.md

 # HuffmanTreeEncoding
-Huffman tree for compressing text file using Huffman algorithm
+Huffman encoder for compressing text files using Huffman algorithm